TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Register Implementations in Static Failure Models

-In this section, we give a full characterization of the costs of implementing a $k$-tolerant register in the presence of $\F$-faulty replicas in terms of its failure resilience, time complexity, and non-volatile storage requirements.
-For the resilience bounds, we establish necessary and sufficient conditions on the number of $\F$-prone replicas $n$ as a function of the thresholds $r \le k$ and $b \leq n$ on the rollback-faulty and benign replicas, respectively.
-We address the cases when both $r$ and $b$ are \emph{known} (i.e., hold for all executions) and when either one is unknown.
-Our time complexity analysis shows that $k$-tolerant wait-free MWMR atomic registers can be implemented with an optimal number of message delays for both writes and reads, matching those of crash-tolerant implementations~\cite{rambo}.
-These findings collectively demonstrate that while existing Byzantine fault-tolerant register constructions~\cite{mad02,ackm06,gv06,dgmsv11} can be used for implementing $\F$-tolerant atomic registers, they are not well-suited for this purpose due to their sub-optimal failure resilience and latency.
+In this section we give a full characterization of the costs of implementing a register under static failure models in terms of its failure resilience, time complexity, and non-volatile storage requirements.
+For resilience, the following theorem establishes a tight bound on the total number of replicas $n$ as a function of thresholds on the number of replicas of different types. \begin{theorem} Assume that all replicas have access to non-volatile storage.
+Then for all $k$, $r$, $b$, there exists a $\FCRR{k,r,b}$-tolerant implementation of a wait-free atomic MWMR register if and only if $n \ge 2k + \min(b, r) + 1$. \end{theorem}

-We characterize non-volatile storage consumption as the minimum number of replicas that must be equipped with non-volatile storage.
-The latter is an important consideration in practical TEE-based systems: Since non-volatile storage content is not protected by TEEs, applications must rely on expensive mechanisms to monitor its integrity at runtime. \paragraph{Resilience bounds.} The following theorem establishes necessary and sufficient bounds for $k$-tolerant implementations of wait-free atomic register for $\F$: \begin{theorem} Suppose that at most $r \le k$ replicas can experience rollback failures, and at most $b \le n$ replicas are benign.
-Then it holds: there exists a $k$-tolerant implementation of a wait-free atomic MWMR register for $\F$ if and only if the number of replicas $n \ge 2k + \min(b, r) + 1$. \end{theorem}

-The theorem implies that when $r \le b$, tolerating $k$ $\F$-faulty replicas is only possible iff the total number of replicas is $n \ge 2k + r + 1$.
-This result matches the known generalization~\cite{gv06} of the $n \ge 3k+1$ Byzantine implementability bound for registers~\cite{mad02,dgmsv11} when at most $r$ out of $k$ faulty replicas can behave arbitrarily and the rest can crash but never deviate from the prescribed protocol.

-On the other hand, if $b < r$, then a $k$-tolerant wait-free atomic register is implementable with $2k + b + 1 \le n < 2k + r + 1$ replicas, which is strictly less than is necessary in the Byzantine case.
-Intuitively, this is possible because $b < r$ implies the existence of a quorum of replicas that never crash (\S\ref{sec:upper}).
-This optimization cannot be applied in the Byzantine case since the replicas that never crash can still deviate from their protocols.

-Our resilience lower bound (proven in \S\ref{sec:lower}) gives a stronger version of the bound in Theorem~\ref{thm:main-tight}, which shows that it applies even to $k$-tolerant obstruction-free safe single-writer/single reader (SWSR) register implementations. \begin{restatable}{theorem}{lowermain} Suppose that at most $r \le k$ replicas can experience rollback failures, and at most $b \le n$ replicas are benign.
-Then for all algorithms $A$ implementing an obstruction-free safe SWSR register, if $A$ is $k$-tolerant for $\F$, then the number of replicas $n \ge 2k + \min(b, r) + 1$. \end{restatable}